GAC: Stabilizing Asynchronous RL Training for LLMs via Gradient Alignment Control: Training Dynamics of Asynchronous RL

 \paragraph{Distinct cosine-similarity behavior under synchronous and asynchronous training.} We empirically find that consecutive-gradient cosine similarity exhibits a clear qualitative difference between synchronous and asynchronous RL, as illustrated in Figure~\ref{fig:motivation-staleness} (c)--(d).
 In synchronous RL, cosine similarity remains tightly concentrated near zero throughout training, indicating that consecutive policy-gradient updates are nearly orthogonal and explore diverse descent directions—behavior that is stable across training stages and model scales (additional on-policy results across model sizes are provided in Appendix~\ref{app:onpolicy-ct}).

 In contrast, asynchronous RL exhibits persistently large-magnitude cosine similarity: under staleness, $|c_t|$ departs from zero and becomes markedly more volatile.
-Even at mild staleness ($s{=}4$), $|c_t|$ occasionally exhibits abrupt spikes, which are followed by noticeable drops in reward and accuracy.
-At larger staleness ($s{=}8$ and $s{=}16$), cosine similarity oscillates with very large amplitude over extended periods, indicating repeated reinforcement of similar update directions.
-This sustained alignment provides a mechanistic explanation for training collapse: correlated updates amplify effective step sizes along a low-dimensional subspace, causing errors to accumulate, overshoot the trust region, and trigger divergence.
-Crucially, the rise in $|c_t|$ consistently \emph{precedes} reward collapse, identifying gradient alignment as a leading indicator—and likely a causal driver—of instability rather than a consequence of failure.
-Together, these observations establish consecutive-gradient alignment as a robust stability signature distinguishing synchronous from asynchronous training dynamics and motivating explicit alignment control in asynchronous RL.
+At mild staleness ($s{=}8$), $|c_t|$ spikes around step 180, well before reward degradation at step 220; at $s{=}16$, alignment rises as early as step 80, preceding collapse at step 150 by a substantial margin.
+At larger staleness, $|c_t|$ oscillates with very large amplitude, indicating repeated reinforcement of similar update directions.
+This sustained alignment provides a mechanistic explanation for collapse: correlated updates amplify effective step sizes along a low-dimensional subspace, causing errors to accumulate and overshoot the trust region.
+Crucially, the consistent precedence of $|c_t|$ elevation over reward collapse identifies gradient alignment as a leading indicator---and likely a causal driver---of instability, establishing it as a robust stability signature that motivates explicit alignment control in asynchronous RL.